rodumani/CS374/dp6/dp6.md

 ## Tasks
 1. Try to send email to Prof. Juho Kim(juhokim@kaist.ac.kr) without file, including '첨부', 'attach', or 'attachment' in mail body.
 After that, send maill after attach file.
-2. Find a list view of attached files, check all attachments, and filter CS101_HW related file only.
+2. Find a card view of attached files, check all attachments, and filter CS101_HW1 related file only.
-3. Add a new tag named ‘Lab-Seminar’, and apply it to the file that you sent in first task.
+3. Add a new tag named ‘Lab Seminar’, and apply it to the file that you sent in first task.

 ## Implementation Notes